argon-chat/sentinel/README.md

 - Upstream Sentry URL
 - Custom header for project selection
 - Allowed origins for CORS (array of strings)
+- `escapePlaceholder`: a placeholder value you can use in your Sentry configuration (e.g., DSN field).
+Sentinel will replace every occurrence of this value in incoming envelopes with the actual DSN for the target project before forwarding to Sentry.
+This allows you to avoid hardcoding DSNs in client configs and centralize routing logic.

 See [Example Configuration](#example-configuration) for details.